-Estimates the decontaminated density of the unknown component in an admixture
+Probability density function of the unknown component

 Source:R/decontaminated_density.R